XDanfr/StayTen/README.md

 Some antivirus products, including Defender, may flag `StayTen.exe` as suspicious.
 This is a **false positive** caused by script‑to‑EXE packaging.

 Either:
-- Disable your antivirus temporarily to let the files download
+- Disable your antivirus temporarily to let the files download **and run**
 - Use the PS1 file
 - [Submit a false‑positive report to Microsoft](https://www.microsoft.com/wdsi/filesubmission).
 - Or build the EXE yourself using the instructions below.